lm3nitro/Projects/EDR/Wazuh/Part 3-RDP Brute Force.md

 ![Pasted image 20240428152506](https://github.com/lm3nitro/Projects/assets/55665256/06466c9f-2b75-48cd-84e7-8f7fd47a043f)

-I also check the the Wazuh alerts and logs.
+I also checked the Wazuh alerts and logs.
 I was able to see 166 authentication failures in a short amount of time.
 This is a huge difference based on what I was able to see earlier with could be seen as "normal" behavior for a user.

 ![Pasted image 20240428150654](https://github.com/lm3nitro/Projects/assets/55665256/a8d533d4-4734-4f3d-8e6b-6315a6157193)